A quick breakdown of mouse poison baits

 Another key component of good rodent baits is the bait itself.
 It can be done through a lot of different means but it’s always high on protein and always has a strong scent and a nice taste (nice enough for mice at least).

-There are, however, several downsides of mouse and rat baits:
+There are, however, several downsides of mouse and rat poisons:

 - They kill the rodents so if you are looking for a humane solution – this is not it.

-- Mouse and rat baits are highly toxic for your family and pets.
+- Mouse and rat poisons are highly toxic for your family and pets.

 - Glue traps that glue the rodents down for hours or for days until they die of dehydration;